carpentries-incubator/genome-mining/_episodes/02-antismash.md

 >
 > > ## Solution
 > >
 > > In antiSMASH website output of A909 strain we see clusters of two classes, T3PKS and arylpolyene.
-Nevertheless, this is only one _Streptococcus_ in order to infer all BGC classes in the genus we need to run antiSMASH in more genomes
+Nevertheless, this is only one _Streptococcus_ in order to infer all BGC classes in the genus we need to run antiSMASH in more genomes.
 > {: .solution}
 {: .discussion}